DevAkshay434/craffteine-assistant-chatbot--1-/replit.md

 6.  **Formula Naming**: User provides a name for their blend.
 7.  **Finalization**: Summary and redirect URL to Shopify.

 The AI dynamically adjusts questions and recommendations based on user input, ensuring a personalized experience.
 Emma, the AI, acts as a helpful conversational guide, avoiding structured lists and maintaining a natural, human-like interaction style with natural language processing for flexible input parsing and confusion handling.
+Emma maintains conversation context and can handle casual interruptions (greetings, small talk) while remembering where in the formula-building flow she was, ensuring users don't lose progress.

 ### AI and Personalization